Gifted & Talented at RVS

 Determining qualification for the RVS G&T program is a multi-faceted process:

 As required by the NJ Department of Education, students are compared with their peers.
-Students scoring in the top 5-10% of their class in the majority of the categories are considered to participate in the RVS SOAR Program in grades 3-8.
+Students scoring in the top 5-10% of their class in the majority of the categories are considered to participate in the RVS Enrichment Program in grades 1-8.
 Please review the criteria below that describe some of the different characteristics of gifted children.

 New Jersey's Definition of Gifted and Talented Students: